 If you are someone who is passionate about working with and helping other people, then read on.
-It just might be that you are ideally suited to life coaching!
+It could well be that you are ideally suited to a career in life coaching!

 Here is a brief summary of the major differences between mentoring and life coaching: